Brett Knowles, pm2 Consulting

 - Set the right prompt strategy.

-BJ Fogg’s Behavior Model has helped organizations around the world in designing successful products, services and projects.
+BJ Fogg’s Behavior Model has helped organizations around the world in designing successful products, services, and projects.
 As humans, we always need a little motivation to get things done, but we don’t always know how to generate it.
-We hope this article helps you in creating the proper prompts to give your team a nudge in the right direction and achieve your organizational goals.
-Remember that Hirebook’s software helps remote and on-site teams link their day to day actions to strategic organizational outcomes by using OKRs!
+We hope this article helps you in creating the proper prompts to give your leadership team a nudge in the right direction and achieve your organizational goals.
+Remember that Hirebook’s software helps remote and on-site teams link their day-to-day actions to strategic organizational outcomes by implementing OKRs!